Puzzle (Biffy Clyro album): Lyric meaning and music stylistic changes

 After the release of Infinity Land the band had stated that they felt they had pushed their original sound to its limit, and wanted to try a more straightforward approach to songwriting.
 Lyrically, the album deals mainly with the death of Simon Neil's mother Eleanor, who had died a few years prior to the recording of Puzzle.
 The most noticeable difference between Puzzle and the band's previous work is the more streamlined and accessible nature of the songs, with fewer of the abrupt structure and time signature changes which characterised their early material.
 Influences such as Sunny Day Real Estate and Red House Painters can be heard heavily on this album.

 Critical reception

-The album received generally positive reviews.
+The album received widespread critical acclaim.
 Kerrang! gave the album a perfect score, calling the album a "masterpiece" and complimented the songs for being "inventive yet accessible".
 Rock Sound was similarly positive, giving the album a perfect score and noting the album as "the band's most cohesive and accessible record to date but it is also their most ambitious."
 The Guardian noted the album's "ambitious orchestral metal" but criticised the album for its lack of "choruses that would turn these songs into anthems".